michelesr/thesis/src/ci.md

     ...

 Then the new job can be scheduled for daily or weekly execution.
+The pooling log (Figure 6.4) can be accessed from the `Git Pooling Log` button in the project Dashboard.

 ![Jenkins Git pooling log](images/png/jenkins-pool.png)